Skip to main content

 You may be able to install your smart thermostat yourself, as a like-for-like replacement of your existing heating controls.
 Some options will in fact describe themselves as ‘self-installed’.

-However, you may want to get a qualified electrician or gas fitter, and for some models you will need to.
+However, you may want to get a qualified electrician or gas fitter, and for some models you will need to do so.
 The cost of installation is sometimes included in the smart thermostat price.
 For others, you’ll have to pay separately, so consider this when costing up.

 What to do if you’re renting or planning on moving home